-To view the users for a specific SQL Server instance, go to the Security Summary view, select the respective instance from the Servers in Policy tree, and then go to the Users tab.
+To view the users for a specific SQL Server instance in IDERA SQL Secure, go to the Security Summary view, select the respective instance from the Servers in Policy tree, and then go to the Users tab.

 The Users tab allows you to view all the user accounts associated with the selected SQL Server instance.